ChadBojelador/Alitaptap/readme.md

 ## 🌟 Overview

-ALITAPTAP is a comprehensive platform that bridges the gap between community needs and student research.
+ALITAPTAP is a social media platform that bridges the gap between community needs and student research.
 We empower students to build meaningful research around real-world problems, align their work with UN Sustainable Development Goals (SDGs), and transform academic projects into measurable social impact.

 ### 🎯 The Problem We Solve